Dietary adherence is a strange one. While most people will say that sticking to your diet is just a matter of discipline, this isn’t the full story.

 Are you eating enough protein?

-Why do you keep exposing yourself to environments/people that reduce your dietary adherence?
+Are you exposed to environments/people that reduce your dietary adherence?

 Intrinsic